 DAY 3: EXPLORE MAGO NATIONAL PARK & MURSI VILLAGES

 We spend the day exploring the stunning Mago National Park, located on the east bank of the Omo River.
-The park is 1,343 square miles and its highest point is Moun Mago.
-We will have an opportunity meet the Mursi, a community that inhabit Mago National Park, known for the lip plates worn by the women.
-During the day there will be hands-on sessions with Christian, and you will receive an individual review of your images so far, as well as personal tips and advice to help optimize your photography.
+The park is 1,343 square miles, and its highest point is Mount Mago.
+We will have an opportunity meet the Mursi, a community that inhabits Mago National Park, known for the lip plates worn by the women.
+During the day, there will be a hands-on sessions with Christian, and you will receive an individual review of your images so far, as well as personal tips and advice to help optimize your photography.
 We stay at a tent camp (each guest has their own tent) in the heart of a local Mursi village.
-Here we will melt in with the tribe and photograph the many everyday tasks the tribe performs.
+Here, we will melt in with the tribe and photograph the many everyday tasks the tribe performs.
 Among the many activities to photograph, one of the highlights is when the tribe gather the cattle home from the savannah evening.

 DAY 4: EXPLORE TURMI

 In the early morning, we walk around the village and explore how the Mursi take their cattle out on the fields and how they cook on an open fire.
-This experience is unique and an great opportunity to learn about their culture, in a spirit of authenticity and mutual respect.
-After breakfast, drive to the market town of Turmi in southwestern Ethiopia.
-Here we will visit a number of surrounding villages and tribes, such as the Tsemay, Erbore and Konso, who decorate themselves with beads, feathers and elaborate body paint, priding themselves on ancient traditions.
-During the day there will be many unique opportunities to practice shooting scenes of everyday village village life, as well as portraits of women, men and children, including some intriguing initiation rites.
+This experience is unique and a great opportunity to learn about their culture in a spirit of authenticity and mutual respect.
+After breakfast, we drive to the market town of Turmi in southwestern Ethiopia.
+Here, we will visit a number of surrounding villages and tribes, such as the Tsemay, Erbore and Konso, who decorate themselves with beads, feathers and elaborate body paint, priding themselves on ancient traditions.
+During the day, there will be many unique opportunities to practice shooting scenes of everyday village life, as well as portraits of women, men and children, including some intriguing initiation rites.

 DAY 5: HAMER BEMA, TSEMAY, BESHADA KARO AND ARI PEOPLE